 Delegates from the different states shared their experiences on their participation in the budget formulation in their respective states.
 It was noted that by effectively organising themselves into active citizens group such as community empowerment networks, through which community’s needs are developed into demand charter, active participation in the budget process would be facilitated.

 Ahead of the Asaba Summit, a one-day policy dialogue in April 2018 focused on exploring and adopting models for citizens’ participation in the Delta State Budget processes.
-The dialogue was hosted by the Government of Delta State in collaboration with Social Action and the civil society body in the state.
+The dialogue was hosted by the Government of Delta State in collaboration with Alone and the civil society body in the state.
 The Delta State Government showcased its adopted practice of seeking citizens’ input and hoped to receive alternate plans developed by civil society (with the Open Budget Cluster leading) on for citizens’ participation in the budget process.

-Social Action led CSOs in Ondo State to meet with the Permanent Secretary, Ministry of Economic Planning and Budget, Bunmi Alade
+Alone led CSOs in Ondo State to meet with the Permanent Secretary, Ministry of Economic Planning and Budget, Bunmi Alade

-Social Action carried out advocacy visits to the Ministry of Budget and Economic Planning in the Niger Delta States of Cross Rivers, Akwa Ibom, Bayelsa, Delta and Ondo States as for follow-on on Commitments at the Open Budget Co-Learning Summit.
+Alone carried out advocacy visits to the Ministry of Budget and Economic Planning in the Niger Delta States of Cross Rivers, Akwa Ibom, Bayelsa, Delta and Ondo States as for follow-on on Commitments at the Open Budget Co-Learning Summit.
 These activities were carried out from 17th to 26th of September 2018 to further press home the need for the governments to fulfil commitments and adopt policies that makes it imperative to inculcate citizens participation in the budget process.
-Social Action continued to advocate for free flow of information concerning government policies and fiscal documents to the citizens and a feedback mechanism from the citizen on result capital project evaluation to the government.
+Alone continued to advocate for free flow of information concerning government policies and fiscal documents to the citizens and a feedback mechanism from the citizen on result capital project evaluation to the government.